fromage-fraser/dd-gui/README.md

   clickable navigation compass.
 The compass includes `EQ` for equipment and `SCAN` for scanning.
 Movement buttons briefly highlight their borders while leaving the black cell background unchanged.
-For mapped rooms, movement uses the current room's rich GMCP exit state before sending: `open` sends the direction, `closed` sends `open direction` then the direction, and `locked` sends `unlock direction`, `open direction`, then the direction.
+For mapped rooms, movement uses one normalized per-direction exit-state resolver before sending: `open` sends the direction, `closed` sends `open direction` then the direction, and `locked` sends `unlock direction`, `open direction`, then the direction.
   Walls are treated as non-routable.
-The legacy MUD `[Exits: ...]` line is a complete compatibility snapshot when rich GMCP exit data is unavailable: plain exits are open, `(direction)` is closed, and `[direction]` is locked.
+The legacy MUD `[Exits: ...]` line is a compatibility source as well: plain exits are open, `(direction)` is closed, and `[direction]` is locked.
   The parser replaces stale directions instead of merging them forever, and the native Mudlet door table remains a per-direction fallback for older or partial profiles.
-The GUI also refreshes the GMCP snapshot immediately when a compass direction is pressed and once more shortly after a room event, so a delayed `exit_details` update cannot leave a freshly entered room using stale door state.
+Explicit closed/locked text markers are retained through the click-time refresh, so a delayed or incomplete GMCP update cannot make a door button fall back to the raw direction.
+A fresh room/GMCP snapshot replaces that temporary text override, allowing a door opened or unlocked in-game to be learned normally.
 If a compass or mapper movement still receives a closed, locked, missing-key, or wall response, the attempted direction is corrected immediately for the next attempt.
 If neither source has a state, it sends the normal movement command.
 Hovering over the `HITS`, `MANA`, `XP`, or `MOVES` gauge shows its live current/maximum values.
 Vampire `BLOOD` and Werewolf `RAGE` gauges expose the same tooltip; `THIRST` and `HUNGER` intentionally